NovaViper/aalis/README.md

 - Support anything that isn't swapfiles.
 - Configure partitions, you should have already done this prior to getting into chroot!
 - Enable Emacs client systemd user script, since Emacs systemd requires you to run it on a user account, the script obviously cannot enable it in this phase, you will have to enable it after you reboot.
+- Configure DE theme.
+The theme I use, (Dracula)[https://draculatheme.com/] is only available on the AUR, which cannot be installed from chroot.
+- Configure other packages and desktop environment settings.
+Also is complicated to setup while in chroot, but mainly unsure what folders need to be changed.
+Might get around to add this feature if it's possible

 ## How to run this script
 - Simply clone the entire repo onto your computer using `git clone https://gitlab.com/NovaViper/archlinux-install-script/`